PADL/OpenAvnu/README.AES67.md

 ##### intf_nv_aes67_hwtstamp

 A boolean value which can be used to disable hardware timestamping on outgoing RTP packets.
 This must be disabled if the AES67 interface does not share a PHC with the AVB one, as the offset information from the latter is used to resolve a PTP time to a local one.
 (This can be fixed eventually by querying `ptp4l` using the management interface, which would allow retrieving the offsets for the correct clock port.)

+##### intf_nv_aes67_socket_priority

+The socket priority for outgoing RTP packets.
+Only useful if you have mapped priorities to traffic classes, and traffic classes to queues, using `tc qdisc`.

 ## Testing